nscamp/nscamp/index.md

 ---
 layout: default
-title:  "Social weekend meets hacking with like minded iOS developers"
+title:  "A weekend of hacking for iOS and macOS developers everywhere."
-date:   2016-08-12
+date:   2016-08-28
 ---

-# NSCamp 2016 - Comming Soon!
+# NSCamp 2016 - Coming Soon!

-## A social weekend for like-minded iOS and macOS developers.

 REGISTER